 - Associated with: Pisces

-- Good for: Jupiter, Sun, Mars, Venus, and Saturn
+- Good for: Jupiter, Sun, Mars, Venus, and Ketu

 - Weak for: Moon and Mercury

-The 1st house is about the beginning while the 12th house in Vedic astrology stands for the completion of the lifecycle, thus “Vairagya” stands for “ending”.
-It is also called the house of insensible, self- untying, and internment.
-A weak 12th house may give the endemic detachment from people like separation from their partner, parents, friends, and neighbors.
-Generally, it regularizes the immaterial things like intuitions, dreams, secrets, and emotions of a person.
+The 1st house is about the beginning, while the 12th house in Vedic astrology stands for the completion of the lifecycle; thus, “Vairagya” stands for “ending.”
+It is also called the house of insensible, self-untying, and internment.
+A weak twelfth house may give endemic detachment from people like separation from their partner, parents, friends, and neighbors.
+Generally, it regularizes immaterial things like a person’s intuitions, dreams, secrets, and emotions.